joemaddalone/el337/src/pages/about.md

 title: "About el337.com"
 ---

-My name is Joe Maddalone

-I build write things on el337.com.
+My name is <a href="https://joemaddalone.com">Joe Maddalone</a>.
+I write things on el337.com.

 ## You can also find me in these places